bennettslin/yearlings_bobtail_app/PITCH_TEMP.md

 * Yearling's Bobtail is both a difficult and a complex work, so it's an artup.

 * Of course, betting on the Bobtail Yearlings comes with a risk, just as betting on any other startup or artup does.
 This is just to say it wouldn't be unreasonably risky.
 Good conclusion.
+Happy to work with you.